Vacation rentals in Portland

 Garrison Cove Studio

 Rare, Portland waterfront studio located in the heart of the historic Stroudwater neighborhood, awaits one or two guests looking for an urban hideaway.
-The newly created studio occupies a 150 year old post and beam barn situated on the banks of the Stroudwater and Fore Rivers.
-Enjoy morning coffee on the river swing, meditate to the soothing sound of the nearby waterfall or linger over your favorite glass of wine under the splendid backyard grape arbor.
+The studio occupies a 150 year old post and beam barn situated on the banks of the Stroudwater and Fore Rivers.
+Enjoy morning coffee on the river swing, meditate to the soothing sound of the nearby waterfall or linger over your favorite beverage in one of our comfy Adirondacks.

 Extraordinary Architectural Masterpiece Downtown